 Psychiatric evaluations consist of a detailed medical history, neurological examination, and an interview with the individual and his/her family to assess psychosocial functioning.
 This clinic offers expertise and consultation on the role of immune function and nutrition in neuropsychiatric symptoms.

 Please call 727-767-8230 and request a telephone intake.
 An expert physician and/or psychologist will review your information and we will schedule the appropriate service(s) shortly.
 Please have prior records available to help us best determine the most appropriate level of care.
 Your first visit will be a diagnostic/initial evaluation so that we can discuss various treatment options with you.
 We view this initial appointment as an opportunity for you to get to know us, as well – it is our aim for you to understand all decisions we make regarding you/your child’s care.

 For out-of-town families considering services (in particular, our intensive program), one of our doctors can discuss the Rothman Center’s programs with you in detail prior to scheduling.

 To schedule an appointment or to learn more about the Rothman Center, contact us at:

 Toll-free: 1-800-456-4543, ext.
 8230

-We are located in St. Petersburg, directly across the street from Johns Hopkins All Children's Hospital.
+We are located in St. Petersburg, on the Johns Hopkins All Children's Hospital campus.